Registration is CLOSED.

 Goals and Purpose of Program: This is a great program for individuals who are new to running, would like to target a 10K race or want to continue training in a structured environment or who have already completed a 5K and are looking for a new challenge.
-It is also applicable for experienced racers who are looking for a breakthrough in their training.
-Emphasis will be on improving endurance, running education and training with a goal of safety first and getting to the starting line of your target race healthy while in a supportive and low key pressure environment.
+It is also applicable for experienced racers who are looking to maintain their fitness.
+Emphasis will be on improving endurance, running education and training with a goal of safety first and getting to the starting line of your target race.
+While all paces are welcome, we tend to be more moderate in pace.
+We do track workouts but they are not the focus of the program.
+Our programs emphasizes a supportive and low key pressure environment.

 Prerequisites: You must be a member of MCRRC to participate in this program.
 Each 10K registrant must be able to run three (3) miles continuously.
 While this is not a “walk-run” program, we train runners at all ability levels.
 We will use a recent race time to help place you in a training group.
 If you do not have a recent race time, we will hold a one mile time trial within the first two weeks of the program to help ensure proper pace group placement.
 There will be a minimum pace requirement of 15 min/mile.

-Preparation/Transition: As long as you are comfortable running 3-4 miles continuously, that will suffice, 2-3 days a week is all you need.
+Preparation/Transition: As long as you are comfortable running 3-4 miles continuously and are running 2-3 days a week you will be able to do this program.
 Additional miles and days is fine, just be aware that you want to feel like you have recovered from your previous program/race before taking on your next challenge.

 Program Cost: The program is $65 for MCRRC members.
 It does not include the “Target Race” registration fee.
 There are no refunds on program registration.

-Target Race: Rockville 10K on Sunday, November 5, 2017 at 8:15 am in King Farm, Rockville.
-(Some registrants may also choose to run the Marine Corps Marathon 10K, which is on October 22nd).
+Target Race: Rockville 10K on Sunday, November 3, 2019 in King Farm, Rockville.
+(Some registrants may also choose to run the Marine Corps Marathon 10K, which is on October 27th).

 Head Coaches/Directors: Cortney Sloan & Shannon Gallivan Bol

 Shannon is a long-time runner and a RRCA certified coach and has been a pace coach for the 10k program for the last couple years.
-Shannon enjoys coaching and motivating others to reach their goals and is looking forward to directing the program this year
+Shannon enjoys coaching and motivating others to reach their goals and is looking forward to directing the program again this year.
+Shannon is an avid triathlete with several Ironman finishes under her belt.

 Pace Group Information: Based upon the registration information that participants provide, each participant will be placed in a timed pace group.

-- Tuesdays @ 6:30pm – track workouts.
-Workouts will be focused on moderate speed training through running intervals.
+- Workouts will be focused on moderate speed training through running intervals.
 While weekly mileage is still low, participants, especially slower pacers, will be asked to concentrate on form, coordination, balance, discipline, and speed.
-The first few weeks on Tuesdays, the runs may be focused more on building some base distance and meeting the people you will be running with each week
+The first few weeks on Tuesdays, the runs may be focused more on building some base distance and meeting the people you will be running with each week.

 Note On Weather: